Traditionally, folk singing was undertaken without the aid of microphones, and the instruments were played unplugged.

 And finally, remember that your speaking voice is quieter than your singing voice.
 It’s just as important to get close to the mic when introducing your songs.

-You’ve seen seasoned performers noodling on their guitar as they speak. it’s not just to check the strings are in tune, it also acts as an on-the-fly sound check to ensure the instrument and vocals are balanced correctly.
+You’ve seen seasoned performers noodling on their guitars as they speak. it’s not just to check the strings are in tune, it also acts as an on-the-fly sound check to ensure the instrument and vocals are balanced correctly.

 So for great sound, here are your bullet points to remember: